Welcome to the Master of Human-Computer Interaction & Design Program

 - Flexibility to complete your Masters while continuing in your profession

-- Nine courses to be completed in one or two years
+- Nine courses to be completed in one year

 - Diverse faculty with backgrounds in art and design, business, computer science, media arts, information science, and psychology